-If you’ve seen this movie before, I am fairly certain that you agree with my declaration of it being one of the best.
-However, if you haven’t seen it…well…let me introduce to you to one of the greatest cinematic masterpieces of all time.
+If you’ve seen this movie before, I am fairly certain that you agree with my declaration of it being one of the best travel movies of all time.
+However, if you haven’t seen it…well…let me introduce to you to one of the greatest cinematic masterpieces ever created.

 Starring Steve Martin and John candy, Planes, Trains and Automobiles is a story of a businessman named Neil Page (played by Steve Martin) who is desperately trying to get home to Chicago from New York City in time for Thanksgiving dinner with his family.